Tyler Beede: Professional career

+San Francisco Giants

-Draft and minor leagues
+Minor leagues

 The San Francisco Giants selected Beede in the first round, 14th overall, of the 2014 Major League Baseball draft, and he signed for a $2,613,200 signing bonus.
-He made his professional debut with the Arizona Giants of the Rookie-level Arizona League in 2014, and after giving up three runs in 8 2/3 innings along with striking out 11, he was promoted to the Salem-Keizer Volcanoes of the Class A-Short Season Northwest League, where he finished the season with a 2.70 ERA and 7 strikeouts in 6 2/3 innings.
+He made his professional debut with the Arizona Giants of the Rookie-level Arizona League in 2014, and after giving up three runs in 8 2/3 innings along with striking out 11, he was promoted to the Salem-Keizer Volcanoes of the Low–A Northwest League, where he finished the season with a 2.70 ERA and 7 strikeouts in 6 2/3 innings.

-He started 2015 with the San Jose Giants of the Class A-Advanced California League, before being promoted to the Richmond Flying Squirrels of the Class AA Eastern League in June.
+He started 2015 with the San Jose Giants of the High–A California League, before being promoted to the Richmond Flying Squirrels of the Double–A Eastern League in June.
 In 22 total games started between both teams, he pitched to a 5–10 record and 3.97 ERA in 124.2 innings along with a 1.26 WHIP.
 He was a California League mid-season All Star, and Baseball America ranked him the # 2 prospect of the Giants.

 Beede spent the 2016 season with Richmond, finishing with an 8–7 record and 2.81 ERA, the lowest in the Eastern League, and 135 strikeouts (2nd in the league) along with 14 wild pitches (tops in the league) in 147.1 innings.
 He was an Eastern League mid-season All Star, and an MiLB Organization All Star.

-In 2017, he played for the Sacramento River Cats of the Class AAA Pacific Coast League, where he posted a 6–7 record with a 4.79 ERA in 109 innings in 19 games started.
+In 2017, he played for the Sacramento River Cats of the Triple–A Pacific Coast League, where he posted a 6–7 record with a 4.79 ERA in 109 innings in 19 games started.
 The Giants added Beede to their 40-man roster after the 2017 season.

-San Francisco Giants (2018–2019, 2021–2022)
+Major leagues

 The Giants promoted Beede to the major leagues on April 10, 2018 and he made his major league debut the same night at AT&T Park against the Arizona Diamondbacks.
 He started the game and pitched four innings, giving up two earned runs and three hits while striking out three and walking five while not receiving a decision in an eventual 5–4 win.
 He pitched 7.2 innings in two games for the season with the Giants.